idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 Then these properties are mixed using `CompositeSolidProperties`.
 We specify the volumetric fraction of each material and how the properties should be combined.
 The default option is simply volume averaging.
 The Chiew correlation is used for mixing thermal conductivities in the fuel matrix in the pebble.
-Note that this obtaining macroscopic phase solid properties, the temperature inside the pellet is resolved later on using a MultiApp.
+Note that this step is obtaining macroscopic phase solid properties, the temperature inside the pellet is resolved later on using a MultiApp.
 The effective thermal conductivity is determined by a closure relation, further detailed below.